Find the right journal for your manuscript

-Detailed instructions for authors, information about the aims and scope and the types of papers that are published in a specific journal can be found on that journal’s homepage.
+Detailed submission guidelines for authors, information about the aims and scope and the types of papers that are published in a specific journal can be found on that journal’s homepage.

 How It Works

-Select the journal that suits your research best from over 2,600 Springer publications.
+Select the journal that suits your research best from over 2,500 publications.

-The Springer Journal Selector uses semantic technology to help you quickly choose the Springer journal that is right for your paper.
+Our Journal Suggester uses semantic technology to help you quickly choose a journal that is right for your paper.

 Guidelines with regard to content, style and submission procedure are journal specific and can be found on the individual journal’s homepage.

-Select a journal and then please follow the "Instructions For Authors" given at the journal's homepage.
+Select a journal and then please follow the "Submission guidelines" given at the journal's homepage.

 Springer journals use different reference styles, mostly depending on the discipline.
-Sample references are provided with the specific journal's "Instructions for Authors".
+Sample references are provided with the specific journal's "Submission guidelines".

 For authors using EndNote, Springer provides EndNote output styles that support the formatting of in-text citations and reference lists.

 For authors using LaTeX, please refer to the guidance on the LaTeX Author Support page.